 Many thanks also to the editors of the following literary magazines, where early versions of some chapters from the novel first appeared: Crab Orchard Review, F Magazine, Gargoyle, Hunger Mountain, Ocean State Review, River Styx, and Western Humanities Review.

-Author Unseen would also like to thank ALMA Communications for media mojo; Amie Cooper of the Actualizers for expertise in all things paper; Amy Fortunato for her uncanny design sense, whether in print or digital; Emily Goucher for under-the-hood digital magic; Emily K Mell for the subtle power of her evocative line drawings; and Paul Maria Schneggenburger for permission to use his wise and enigmatic photograph, "The Sleep of the Beloved, no. 52".
+Author Unseen would also like to thank ALMA Communications for mad media mojo; Amie Cooper of the Actualizers for expertise in all things paper; Amy Fortunato for her uncanny design sense, whether in print or digital; Emily Goucher for under-the-hood digital magic; Emily K Mell for the subtle power of her evocative line drawings (and for the four Team portraits); and Paul Maria Schneggenburger for permission to use his wise and enigmatic photograph, "The Sleep of the Beloved, no. 52".
 Their enthusiastic design and artistic collaboration with my vision couldn’t have been more rewarding.

 As always, my deepest thanks go to my children, Hannah and Nathaniel, now grown into remarkable adults; and to Alma, my forever partner in life and love.